algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

   Baptiste is a student in IT. and he would make an app game by his hands.
 So he learn C++ to just put in HARFANG® Studio.

 ##### 5.4 Nathalie:
   Nathalie is dev python.
 And she wanted to create a game application in python.
 So she put in HARFANG® Framework  a code in python.
 And she has take the code give by HARFANG® Framework.
-And also put it in HARFANG® St
+And also put it in HARFANG® Studio.

 <!--
 idées :